Water Pollution and Conservation

 The safest and most environmentally responsible way for a patient or consumer to dispose of pharmaceutical waste is to use a county collection site.
 Most counties across the state offer this service, and we recommend researching the sites available in your county and creating a handout for patients who ask you to take back medications or otherwise inquire about disposal.
 A helpful starting place is the MPCA’s webpage on disposing of unwanted medications.
 Medication disposal programs are often called “Take it to the Box” and are usually run from a sheriff’s office or county building.
 No one entity offers a complete list of medication drop-off locations in Minnesota, but an internet search of “Take it to the box + [your county name]” should direct you to the programs available in your county.

 Practice Greenhealth has numerous case studies, best practice checklists, and statistics on water use in healthcare.
 They note that hospitals that have implemented reduction strategies have seen water use go down by an average of 20-30 percent.
 Their water conservation resources are free and can be found at on Practice Greenhealth’s Water webpage.
-Every Drop Counts, a comprehensive water conservation checklist for hospitals and medical facilities developed by the North Carolina Division of Pollution Prevention and Environmental Assistance, is another good place to start.
+When Every Drop Counts, a comprehensive water conservation checklist for hospitals and medical facilities developed by the North Carolina Division of Pollution Prevention and Environmental Assistance, is another good place to start.

 MnTAP also maintains resources on water quality and conservation.
 Learn more by visiting the MnTAP Water page.